ZEBRA INTERNET SERVICES

 DC4 Our Obligations

-DC4.1 In addition to delivering the Services, we will allow your representatives to access the Premises at any time in accordance with the entry requirements notified to you from time to time save for emergencies or where we have notified you that the Premises are unavailable for access for some reason.
+DC4.1 In addition to delivering data centre Services, we will allow your representatives to access the Premises at any time in accordance with the entry requirements notified to you from time to time save for emergencies or where we have notified you that the Premises are unavailable for access for some reason.

 DC4.2 We will make sure that the area that we have allotted to you within the Premises for the storage and operation of the Equipment has sufficient air conditioning, a climate of static humidity, a fire suppression system and appropriate security and electrical supplies in accordance with any applicable SLA or in the absence of an SLA, as is reasonable in the circumstances.